Streamlined Energy & Carbon Reporting for the financial year ending 31st December 2024

 - Scope three items indirectly associated with the delivery or growth of the Group’s business (travel, home working, etc.).
 The Group believes these items are directly related to its business activities and therefore should be included within our carbon footprint assessment even if that is beyond the current SECR requirement; and

-- Scope three items associated directly with demand instigated by a customer, this being mainly aircraft fuel consumption.
+- Scope three items associated directly with demand instigated by a client, this being mainly aircraft fuel consumption.
 The Group recognises and records these CO2 emissions and will, given the limitations of the current engine, fuel and associated technologies, work with its customers to limit and mitigate these emissions through its best endeavours

-2022 verified Greenhouse Gas emissions
+2024 verified Greenhouse Gas emissions

 1 Includes commuting, grey fleet, hotel stays, hire cars, air freight, taxi, rail, lorry freight, scope 1 & 2 WTT.
-Data collected from Jet East remains on a best endevours basis as business operatiosn continued to be merged into the Group during 2022.

-Change in the selection of offsetting programmes
+Change in the selection of reduction programmes

 - Shall not include tree-planting in the UK as its sole means of carbon reduction;